To provide accessible babywearing education and support in our community.

 Kelsey Sandeno, mother of three, is the current head of the Iowa City Babywearers.
 She started babywearing in 2009 with the birth of her eldest son and has been teaching babywearing in the Iowa City area since 2010.
 Sandeno has taught online with BabyCenter, through the ICBW’s YouTube channel as the creator of the Wrap Challenge and Wrappers’ Corner video series, and posts detailed carrier sewing tutorials on the IBCW blog.
 She specializes in contemporary babywearing culture and textile production.

 Aradia Wyndham taught babywearing in her community from 2006-2014, drawing on her experience using infant carriers as a nanny since 1998.
-As an undergraduate, she studied ethnopediatrics, a focus within anthropology, with particular interest in infant carriers and swaddling techniques.
+As an undergraduate, she studied anthropology with particular interest in infant carriers and swaddling techniques.
 As a graduate student, Wyndham studied book history with a focus on Medieval and Early Modern English medical and domestic manuals concerning ideas about the female body, birth, and infant care.
-She is the author of the blog Evolution of Babywearing and writes for the Iowa City Babywearers.
+She the social media manager/content creator for ICBW and the author of the blog Evolution of Babywearing.